7shi/xml7shi/README.md

 **General Behavior:**
 - The parser does not build a tag hierarchy (DOM tree).
 It processes the XML as a flat stream of events.

+For detailed parsing behavior examples and edge cases, see the [test cases](tests/test_tag.py).

 ## Testing